-Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Principle 5: Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

 As described above, the Company's business and operations are subject to certain risks.
 The Board receives monthly updates from management on operational, investor and public relations, finance and administrative matters.
-In addition the Company's directors are encouraged to liaise and meet with management on a regular basis to discuss matters of particular interest to each director.
+In addition, the Company's directors are encouraged to liaise and meet with management on a regular basis to discuss matters of particular interest to each director.
 The Company's management has implemented effective risk management, considering both opportunities and threats, throughout the organisation.

-The Board shall ensure that the Company's risk management framework identifies and addresses all relevant risks in order to execute and deliver its strategy.
+The Board shall ensure that the Company's risk management framework, including internal controls and assurance activities, identifies and addresses all relevant risks in order to execute and deliver its strategy.
 The Company has considered its extended business, from key suppliers to end-customers in identifying and addressing risk.
+As the Company grows then the risk management framework, including internal controls and assurance activities, will develop accordingly.